d41k4n/hems_mission_generator/README.md

 This might get extended and/or made more generic in the future.

+Note that only a _port-side_ mounted hoist is supported for hover missions or otherwise animations will not match.

 ### Prerequisites

  - Working X-Plane installation (Windows/Mac/Linux are supported)